-Born in 1954, his upbringing was beyond tough.
+Born in 1954, Read's upbringing was beyond tough.

-By the time he was 15, Read was the head of his own gang, the Surrey Road gang, who targeted petty criminals around the Prahran area.
+By the time he was 15, Read was the head of the Surrey Road gang, who targeted petty criminals around the Prahran area.
 They attacked local drug dealers and pimps, shaking them down for a share of their profits.

-By his late teens he had graduated to armed robbery, extortion, and kidnapping.
+Later in his teens he graduated to armed robbery, extortion, and kidnapping.

-His street reputation was that if a vicious, cold blooded psychotic; when he later wrote about his criminal exploits, Read would boast about using bolt cutters and blowtorches to extract money from his targets.
-He also claimed to have killed several people, members of rival gangs, although this was largely unproven.
+Read cultivated his reputation as a vicious, cold blooded psychotic.
+In his books he would boast about using bolt cutters and blowtorches on his victims, torturing them to get them to pay up.
+He also claimed to have killed several people, members of rival gangs, although this remains unproven.

-In 1974 he was captured by police and charged with a wide variety of relatively minor offences; including robbery, assault, and firearms violations.
-Convicted, Read was sent to Melbourne’s toughest jail; Pentridge Prison, in the city’s northern suburbs.
+In 1974, Read was captured by police and charged with a variety of offences, including robbery, assault, and firearms violations.
+Convicted, Read was sent to Melbourne’s toughest jail, Pentridge Prison, in the city’s northern suburbs.

 There he met Jimmy Loughnan, another lifetime criminal from a rough background.
 The two became firm friends.

-Taking advantage of the lax atmosphere, Read put a sawn off shotgun under his trenchcoat, and simply walked into the first County Court hearing that was in session.
+He put a sawn off shotgun under his trench coat, and simply walked into the first County Court hearing that was in session.
 Judge Bill Martin was presiding.

 'I marched in, climbed on the judge's bench, put the gun to his forehead, and demanded Jimmy's release.
 I knew it would never work, but I had given my word to try.'

-Momentarily stunned, the judge's chief clerk, a former military officer named Ernie Trotter, recovered himself, tackled Read and grabbed the gun.
+Momentarily stunned, the judge's chief clerk, former military officer Ernie Trotter, recovered himself, tackled Read and grabbed the gun.
 They wrestled until reinforcements arrived.

 Judge Martin, according to some accounts, kicked the would be hostage taker 'in the balls.'

 Read was quickly overwhelmed by a dozen policeman.
-Due to his bulk they lay him face first on the court room floor and sat on him, tying his arms with their belts as none of the officer's present was carrying handcuffs.
-He would eventually receive 13 years for his efforts.
+Due to his bulk they lay him face first on the court room floor and sat on him, tying his arms with their belts as none of the officers present was carrying handcuffs.

-Facing a much longer stretch in Pentridge, Read now moved to solidify his position in the prison hierarchy.
+Read would eventually receive 13 years for the failed kidnap-ransom.
+Facing a much longer stretch in Pentridge, he now moved to solidify his position in the prison hierarchy.